Perfect Balsamic Glaze

-Balsamic Glaze is easy to prepare with just two ingredients at most, balsamic vinegar and dark brown sugar, simmered into a thick and sweet reduction!
-This is a simple recipe that you can make in batches, refrigerate, and use when needed.
+Balsamic Glaze is easy to prepare with just two ingredients: balsamic vinegar and dark brown sugar, simmered into a thick and sweet reduction!
+This is a simple recipe anyone can make at home, better in batches, to refrigerate, and use when needed.

 Homemade Balsamic Glaze Recipe

 Balsamic glaze is a thick syrup made from balsamic vinegar.
 It is often used to drizzle over egg dishes, salads, beets, raspberries, cheese, and so on and so forth.
-The list of possible recipes where you can use it is endless.
+The list of possible recipes where it can be used is endless.

 It is also known as balsamic reduction and is made by reducing balsamic vinegar to a concentrated intensely flavored thick sauce in a gentle boil with a little brown sugar.
 This extraordinary condiment can be used for many dishes from sweet to savory.
 It tastes great on vegetables, pasta, and chicken as well as sweets like ice cream, fresh fruits, cake, or cookies.